Are Your Mileage Expense Records HMRC Compliant?

 An employee has nothing to claim and is not eligible for MAP if their employer completely reimburses them for the permitted amount of mileage allowance for the year.
 Additionally, if they are paid more than the allowed amount of MAP, any amount received in excess of the advised rate for business miles will be taxed through PAYE.
 Therefore, they would not be eligible for MAP in this scenario either.

-How Much Mileage Can You Claim?
+How Much Can You Claim For Business Mileage?

 The mileage allowance relief is calculated using the HMRC-approved mileage rates.
 The current rates for 2022 are as follows: